fullcalendar/fullcalendar-docs/_docs-v3/theming/themeSystem.md

 : Prepares the calendar for a [Bootstrap 3](https://getbootstrap.com/docs/3.3/) theme.
 The Bootstrap stylesheet must be separately loaded in its own `<link>` tag.
 [See a demo](bootstrap3-theme-demo).

 `'bootstrap4'`
 : Prepares the calendar for a [Bootstrap 4](https://getbootstrap.com/) theme.
 The Bootstrap stylesheet must be separately loaded in its own `<link>` tag.
-Also, a [FontAwesome](https://fontawesome.com/) stylesheet [like this](https://use.fontawesome.com/releases/v5.0.6/css/all.css) must be loaded if you want to use icons in your buttons.
+Also, a FontAwesome stylesheet must be loaded ([more info](https://fontawesome.com/get-started)).
 [See a demo](bootstrap4-theme-demo).
 Bootstrap 4 support was added in v3.9.0.

 `'jquery-ui'`
 : Prepares the calendar for a [jQuery UI](https://jqueryui.com/) theme.
 The jQuery UI CSS file file must be separately loaded in its own `<link>` tag.
 [See a demo](jquery-ui-theme-demo).